a20351766/mchain1.2/docs/source/arch-deep-dive.rst

 1.3.3.
 Ordering service nodes (Orderers)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The *orderers* form the *ordering service*, i.e., a communication fabric that provides delivery guarantees.
+The *orderers* form the *ordering service*, i.e., a communication mchain that provides delivery guarantees.
 The ordering service can be implemented in different ways: ranging from a centralized service (used e.g., in development and testing) to distributed protocols that target